Qiskit/qiskit-ibm-runtime/docs/migrate/migrate-tuning.rst

 1. Shots
 ~~~~~~~~

 For some algorithms, setting a specific number of shots is a core part of their routines.
-Before the primitives,
- shots could be set during the call to ``backend.run(shots=1024)``.
+Previously, shots could be set during the call to ``backend.run(shots=1024)``.
 Now, that setting is part of the execution
 options ("second level option").
 This can be done during the primitive setup:

 .. code-block:: python